spiral/shopify-starter-kit/README.md

 ## File Structure Contract

-This file structure contract is main feature of **Shopify starter kit**.
+The file structure contract is the main feature of **Shopify starter kit**.
-❗This structure only supports advanced mode.
-This structure doesn't keep sync with shopify store.
+❗This structure only supports with advanced mode
+The synchronization between shopify store and file structure doesn't work yet.

 ```
 /src